 - The design of the remuneration scheme seeks to provide a balanced and efficient relationship between fixed and variable components.
-In this sense, a significant proportion of the Executive Director's total remuneration package should be variable with emphasis placed on the long-term incentive reward. - The proportion of fixed remuneration (approximately 35% of Executive Directors' total remuneration) is deemed to be sufficiently high but not excessive, given that in certain cases of failure to achieve objectives may lead to no amount being received as variable remuneration. - The variable components of remuneration are flexible enough to allow for modulation thereof, to the extent that they may be eliminated altogether.
-In a scenario in which objectives tied to variable remuneration are not achieved, the Executive Director and Senior Executives would only receive fixed remuneration.
+In this sense, a significant proportion of the Executive Director's total remuneration package should be variable with emphasis placed on the long-term incentive. - The proportion of fixed remuneration (approximately 35% of Executive Directors' total remuneration) is deemed to be sufficiently high but not excessive, given that in certain cases of failure to achieve objectives, under normal business circumstances, may lead to no amount being received as variable remuneration. - The variable components of remuneration are flexible enough to allow for modulation thereof, to the extent that they may be eliminated altogether.
+In a scenario in which objectives tied to variable remuneration are not achieved, under normal business circumstances, the Executive Director and Senior Executives would only receive fixed remuneration.
 At the same time, maximum incentives are only paid out for reaching the stretch performance targets set.